Vikento/MyShopBlock/README.md

       export const my_const_name = "Name";
       ```

-      - **"Items"** : it is the primary key to define a item.
-It is a unique ID that can help to get the exact items.
-It is an option for the KPI module : it will permit to activate the KPI on the alarm on the stock (function List_of_log_fonction).
-Others indicators mention here are needed.
-I can also be named "Product Code Serrial Number".
+      - **"Items"** : it is the primary key to define an item.
+It is an unique ID that can help to get the exact items.
+It is not mandatory but you need the primary Key for the KPI module : function List_of_log_fonction.
 The field name will not create issue but it is important to use the same primary key in your table *"Inventory List" table* and *"Storage activities" table*.

       - **"Threshold Alarm"** : it is the threshold on the number of item and it will trigger the warning.
 It is a number defined by the managers to have in time the information that the level of a specific item is low.
 It is an option for the KPI module : it will permit to activate the KPI on the alarm on the stock (function List_of_log_fonction).
 Others indicators mention here are needed.
 It can be personnalized in the myConstClass.js :
       ```javascript